kubernetes/website/docs/user-guide/compute-resources.md

 Specifying resource requests and/or limits is optional.
 In some clusters, unset limits or requests may be replaced with default values when a pod is created or updated.
 The default value depends on how the cluster is configured.
-If the requests values are not specified, they are set to be equal to limits by default.
+If the requests values are not specified, they are set to be equal to the limits values by default.
 Please note that limits must always be greater than or equal to requests.

 Although requests/limits can only be specified on individual containers, it is convenient to talk about pod resource requests/limits.
 A *pod resource request/limit* for a particular resource